hyperledger/iroha/README.md

 ### How to explore Iroha really fast?

 Check [getting started](https://iroha.readthedocs.io/en/stable/getting_started/index.html) section in your version of localized docs to start exploring the system.
+There is also a great [sandbox](https://katacoda.com/lebdron/scenarios/iroha-transfer-asset) to try sending assets using Python library.

 ### How to build Iroha?